 In case you’re interested in getting a very acoustic tone, rest assured that this digital piano won’t fail to deliver it.
 Thanks to the Damper Resonance DSP sample, you can recreate the resonance of acoustic piano sounds and achieve a highly-acoustic tone.
 For subtler tone nuances, the P125 features the Key-off Samples.

 To enable you to enjoy even greater versatility, the unit ensures 192-note polyphony, which means you will be able to play even more complex piano passages.
-All these features translate into remarkable sonic outputs as well as enhanced versatility.Click to see the price on Amazon!
+All these features translate into remarkable sonic outputs as well as enhanced versatility.Buy from Amazon.com

 Many musicians resort to digital pianos because they are significantly smaller, easy to transport and store, and more affordable.
 However, some digital piano models feature the latest technology and characteristics that help them produce the sounds of an acoustic piano quite faithfully and thus they might be paired with a higher price.